-In March 2019, we initiated a Phase 2 head-to-head clinical trial of SEL-212 (COMPARE), in which SEL-212 is being compared against the current FDA-approved therapy for chronic refractory gout, KRYSTEXXA, in multiple clinical sites in the United States.
-We completed enrollment of the COMPARE trial in December 2019 and expect to report top-line data in the third quarter of 2020, subject to the impact of the novel coronavirus disease, COVID-19, pandemic on our business.
-The two-armed, open label trial has enrolled approximately 150 patients, randomized 1:1, with one arm receiving KRYSTEXXA (as set forth in the prescribing information) and the other arm receiving six monthly doses of SEL-212.
-The primary endpoint in the study is the percentage of patients in each arm that maintain SUA control below 6.0 mg/dL, for at least 80% of the time during months three and six.
-Subject to the impact of the COVID-19 pandemic on our business, we plan to commence the Phase 3 clinical program in SEL-212 in the second half of 2020, and will require additional resources to complete it.
+In March 2019, we initiated a non-registrational Phase 2 head-to-head clinical trial of SEL-212 (COMPARE), in which SEL-212 was compared against the current FDA-approved therapy for chronic refractory gout, KRYSTEXXA, in multiple clinical sites in the United States.
+The two-armed, open label trial enrolled 170 patients with 87 patients receiving KRYSTEXXA (as set forth in the prescribing information) and the other 83 patients receiving six monthly doses of SEL-212 (0.15 mg/kg of ImmTOR and 0.2 mg/kg of pegadricase).